Hypergeometric $\mathcal D$-modules and exponential sums for reductive groups: Introduction

 It defines a regular function on $G$.
-In this paper, we study the exponential sum where $\psi$ is a nontrivial $\ell$-adic additive character on $k$.
+We call it a \emph{Laurent polynomial}.
+(One can show that over algebraic closed ground field, all regular functions are Laurent polynomials.)
+In this paper, we study the exponential sum defined by the Laurent polynomial (\ref{eqn:laurent1}).
 We call it the \emph{hypergeometric exponential sum} associated to the representations $\rho_j$ ($j=1,\ldots, N$).